gdiminneapolis/LinksInfoNotes/ReadingList.md

 [learning page](https://tamouse.github.io/swaac/pages/learning/).
 She's the "I" below.

+It has since been updated with various links shared on the Slack channel (as of 7/16/2018).
+These descriptions where written by Kim T.

+## General Programming

 * [**Think Like a Programmer: An Introduction to Creative Problem Solving**](https://www.goodreads.com/book/show/13590009-think-like-a-programmer) by V. Anton Spraul.